AusClimateService/qqscale/README.md

 ## Software environment

+### For members of the CSIRO Climate Innovation Hub...

 If you're a member of the `wp00` project on NCI
 (i.e. if you're part of the CSIRO Climate Innovation Hub), the easiest way to use the scripts in this directory is to use the cloned copy at `/g/data/wp00/shared_code/qqscale/`.